quarto-dev/quarto-actions/examples/example-01-basics.md

 3. **Add the GitHub Actions workflow to your project**

    Copy [quarto-publish-example.yml](quarto-publish-example.yml) to `.github/workflows/quarto-publish.yml`.
 Uncomment the "Publish to RStudio Connect (and render)" action, and change the CONNECT_SERVER entry to the URL of your RStudio Connect server.
-No further changes are needed to the action (in particular, do *not* edit the line below to add the secret to this file.
-This file is publicly available)
+No further changes are needed to the action (in particular, do *not* edit the line below to add a secret to this file.
+This file has the same permissions as your repository, and might be publicly readable)

 4. **Add `_publish.yml` to your repository**

    Quarto stores publishing metadata information in `_publish.yml`.
 To create this file, run `quarto publish connect` locally once (TODO: how does this work in an IDE?).

 Finally, add and commit the files you have just created, and push the result to GitHub.
 This should trigger a new action from GitHub that will automatically render and publish your website through RStudio Connect.